What is Offline?

 - You can play albums and playlists you’ve saved for offline listening without putting TIDAL in offline mode.
-Press ‘Offline Content’ in the left menu.
+Press ‘Offline Content’ in the bottom menu.

 - You can use up to three different offline devices with one TIDAL account.
 All three can play music simultaneously.
 In addition, you can play music in TIDAL on your PC or Mac simultaneously with your offline devices.

-- Choose whether to download over 3G by heading to ‘Settings’ from left menu and ‘Allow downloading’.
+- Choose whether to download over 3G by heading to ‘Settings’ from bottom menu and ‘Allow downloading’.